Some images catch our eye faster than others. Do you know why? One reason is down to the use of complementary colors.

 In the additive model (RGB, the model from your monitor and phone) the primary colors are: red, green and blue.

-Here the complements are green and magenta, red and cyan, and blue and yellow.
+Here the compliments are: green and magenta, red and cyan, and blue and yellow.

-Other color models produce different complements.
+Other color models produce different complementary pairs.
 We’re going to use the most common pairs from RYB and CMY models:

 - red and green;